Best Fantastical Alternatives in 2026: 9 Apps Tested

 Mac only

-AI weekly reports
+AI weekly and daily reports

 Morgen